katasec/azurelookup/readme.md

 ﻿# Overview

-Example of using the `GetResourceGroup` function in Pulumi Azure Native, to lookup a pre-existing resource group in Azure
+Example of using the `GetResourceGroup` function in Pulumi Azure Native, to lookup a pre-existing resource group in Azure.
+Please review [Program.cs](./Program.cs) for the example.